 Fulfil its mission to proclaim the Gospel by common witness and service in the world

 The glory of the one God, Father, Son and Holy Spirit

-It should go without saying, but we are needs-led, young person-focused, non-judgemental and never discriminate on the basis of gender, sexuality, disability, faith or social background.
+We are needs-led, young person-focused, non-judgemental and never discriminate on the basis of race, gender, sexuality, disability, faith or social background.

 We have committed to the FaithWorks Charter.

 Sevenoaks is situated about 20 miles south east of London, in rural Kent.
 Sevenoaks can be described as a fairly traditional town, with some light industry, shopping areas, many churches, pubs and restaurants.
-The Town centre is becoming more modern with the high street full of young people most Saturday evenings, making use of the larger number of bars, clubs, pubs and eateries.
+The Town centre is becoming more modern with the high street full of young people most Saturday evenings, making use of a number of bars, pubs and eateries.

 There are reasonable leisure centres in the area.
 It is close to the M25/M26 interchange and there are several rail stations in the area.
-Many residents commute to London for work and many teenagers commute to schools in Tonbridge or Tunbridge Wells.
+Many residents commute to London for work and many teenagers commute to schools in Dartford, Tonbridge or Tunbridge Wells.
+There are two secondary schools based in Sevenoaks which we visit with one, Trinity School, being a faith based school.
+A minimum of 50% of each year 7 intake are from non church based families.
 Typically people tend to move away to further education or jobs at nineteen and cannot afford to move back until they are in their thirties.
 This tends towards an elderly and conservative community in some of the villages and churches.
-The young people who live in the villages often feel that there is nothing for them as they cannot easily get transport in to the town, and indeed meeting young people on the street in villages is just as important as town centre work.
+The young people who live in the villages often feel that there is nothing for them as they cannot easily get transport in to the town with few buses, much of our detached work is based around villages where our young people congregate.

 SEVENOAKS AREA YOUTH TRUST or SAYT has grown out of Churches Together in Sevenoaks and District, which covers the area of the town and over 10 village communities, equating to two Church of England Deaneries, or some 40 churches of all local denominations.